Track Guide: SaratogaBy Teresa Genaro, Hello Race Fans Contributing Editor

-The first Thoroughbred meet was held in Saratoga in August of 1863, on the grounds of the trotting races that had been going on for several decades.
+The first Thoroughbred meet was held in Saratoga in August of 1863, on the grounds of the trotting races that had been going on in the town for several decades.

 Already a summer destination for the well-heeled, Saratoga was known for its architecture and spas: the mineral springs on which the town sits were reputed to have salubrious qualities, and visitors came in herds every summer, to indulge in the baths, to take the waters, and to socialize.

 John Morrissey, the child of Irish immigrants, grew up in Troy, New York, not far from Saratoga.
-A thug, a gambler, a prize fighter, he opened casinos in New York City before setting his sights back upstate, establishing a casino (still standing, though no longer a casino) in downtown Saratoga’s Congress Park.
-Knowing a good opportunity when he saw one, Morrissey guessed rightly that wealthy summer Saratogians would welcome enthusiastically the chance to bring their horses here for bragging rights and a little gambling.
+A gambler and a prize fighter, he opened casinos in New York City before setting his sights back upstate, establishing two casinos in Saratoga.
+One of them, in downtown Saratoga’s Congress Park, still stands and is now the home of the Saratoga History Museum.
+Knowing a good opportunity when he saw one, and looking for a way to amuse his casino customers during the day, Morrissey guessed rightly that wealthy summer Saratogians would welcome enthusiastically the chance to bring their horses for bragging rights and a little gambling.

 Coordinating with New York businessmen William Travers, Cornelius Vanderbilt, and Leonard Jerome, among others, Morrissey staged the first meeting from August 3 to August 8, 1863, on the grounds of what is now the Oklahoma training facility, on the old trotting track.
 It was such a success that a group of businessmen and horsemen came together to purchase the land across Union Avenue, and with few exceptions, Thoroughbreds have come to Saratoga every summer since.